Cain, or Hitler in Hell

-Cain, or Hitler in Hell is an oil on canvas painting by German American artist George Grosz, painted in 1944.
-It is one of the most known paintings of the years when Grosz lived in the United States, from 1933 to 1958, after leaving Germany, shortly after the Nazis seized power.
-It was part of Grosz's heirs collection until being purchased in 2019 by the Deutsches Historisches Museum, in Berlin, where its exhibited since 2020.
+Cain, or Hitler in Hell is an oil-on-canvas painting by German American artist George Grosz, painted in 1944.
+It is one of the most known paintings of the years when Grosz lived in the United States, from 1933 to 1959, after leaving Germany, shortly before the Nazis seized power.
+It was part of Grosz's heirs collection until being purchased in 2019 by the Deutsches Historisches Museum, in Berlin, where it has been exhibited since 2020.

 Description

-The painting was created when the World War II was in its final stages, with the defeat of Nazi Germany predictable.
+The painting was created when World War II was in its final stages, with the defeat of Nazi Germany predictable.
 Hitler in this painting takes the place of Cain, the first murderer, who killed his brother Abel, in the Book of Genesis.
 He is seen in an apocalyptic landscape, seated at the left, mopping his forehead with a kerchief, while a corpse lies in the mud, face down and bare-chested, behind him.
 A reddish coloration dominates the canvas, coming from the flaming buildings at the background, and they give the painting an Hellish atmosphere.
 An enormous quantity of tiny skeletons rise from the ground beneath him and start clambering his legs.
 It seems a metaphor for the victims of the war who now want vengeance from him.

 Grosz described the painting as depicting "Hitler as a fascist monster, or as an apocalyptic beast, consumed by his own thoughts."